grindsa/acme2certifier/tools/min_sync/README.md

 # Min-first fix → master
-python3 tools/min_sync/sync.py --from min-devel --into master --dry-run
+python3 tools/min_sync/sync.py --from min-devel --into master --dry-run python3 tools/min_sync/sync.py --from min-devel --into master --local
 ```

+`--local` and `--create-pr` are mutually exclusive.

 Working tree must be clean.
 Script fetches `origin/<from>` and `origin/<into>`.
+With `--local`, the local target branch is checked out (created from
+`origin/<into>` if missing) and allowlisted files are staged.
+Nothing is
+committed.

 ## Direction behaviour